starjardin/css-exercises/11-inheritance/index.md

 - Answers

-- When we use *CSS inheritance*, we mean to inherit the parent' value to its children.
+- When we use *CSS inheritance*, we mean to inherit the parent's value to its children.
+That means the children will have the same value as their parents if we don't specify their value.

 - It affects the curent values to its descendent.